aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/100-create-the-control.md

 Creating that file should trigger your
 {{% codepipeline_pipeline_link "aws-config-desired-instance-types-v1-pipeline" %}}.

-Once the pipeline has completed it should show the *Source*, *Package* and *Deploy* stages in green to indicate they have completed successfully:
+Once the pipeline has completed it should show the *Source*, *Tests*, *Package* and *Deploy* stages in green to indicate they have completed successfully:

 {{< figure src="/tasks/SuccessfulFactoryProductRun.png" >}}